-It extends from Satapanth to Nandaprayag in the Alaknanda river valley.
-The main temple among the Sapt Badri temples is the Badrinath.
-And in ancient times, the path to the temple went through the badri van (Forest of berries).
-Hence, the suffix ‘badri’ is added to the seven holy shrines of Lord Vishnu.
-It is also a part of the Char Dham Yatra Package Kesari in Uttarakhand.
+This place is within the Badrikshetra, and Badrinath being the name for Vishnu, the temple is known as the Adi Badri.
+In ancient times, the path to the temple went through the Badri van (Forest of berries).
+Hence, the suffix ‘Badri‘ is added to the seven holy shrines of Lord Vishnu.

 What are the timings of Adi Badri?

 The timings of the temple are:-

 What is the significance of Adi Badri?